Cheltenham: Bookies Betting Offers

 Bobs Worth, the Irish Bay Gelding trained by Henderson, is the firm favourite to win the Cheltenham Gold Cup in 2014.
 Having won 10 out of the last 14 runs it easy to see why odds are pretty short on this runner.
-PaddyPower offers the best betting odds at 15/8, as well an exclusive £250 free bet package for all new account holders.
+PaddyPower offers the best betting odds at 15/8.

 Second favourite is Silviniaco Conti, an 8 year old Chestnut Gelding with a 52.94% win rate.
 Most bookies offer 3/1 on this runner.

 Last Instalment, an Irish 9 year old Chestnut Gelding trained by Philip Fenton, is another firm favourite.
-William Hill offer best odds at 7/1 plus a the William Hill new customer offer worth up to £25.
+William Hill offer best odds at 7/1 plus the William Hill free bet offer for new customers.
 Captain Chris and First Lieutenant are also top runners at 16/1.

 With 27 races across 4 days of the Cheltenham festival, there's plenty of opportunities to use bookies Cheltenham betting offers.
 There's loads of racing specific offers to take advantage of over the 4 days, including PaddyPower's Non-Runner No Bet as well as other bookies Best Odds Guarantees on every Cheltenham race.

 The Cheltenham Festival takes place at Prestbury Park, Cheltenham in Gloucestershire and attracts horses and riders from the finest stables across both the UK and Ireland.